 It depends on the activity you choose.
 If you opt for chimpanzee trekking, you’ll be granted one hour to view and photograph the habituated chimpanzee communities in the park.
 However, for those seeking a more immersive experience, the chimpanzee habituation activity allows for up to four hours of time with the chimpanzees.

 During the habituation experience, visitors have the opportunity to join researchers, guides, and rangers in observing a chimpanzee community that is in the process of becoming accustomed to human presence.
 Though the chimpanzees may initially appear wary and elusive, spending four hours with them provides ample time to observe their behavior, movements, and interactions with others in their community.

-Whether you choose chimpanzee trekking or habituation, Trek Africa Tours can help you plan and secure permits for your visit to Kibale Forest National Park.
+Whether you choose chimpanzee trekking or habituation, Trek Africa Expeditions can help you plan and secure permits for your visit to Kibale Forest National Park.
 Contact us today to start planning your adventure.

 If you’re planning a visit to see the chimpanzees in their natural habitat in Kibale Forest National Park, chimpanzee permits are a must-have.
 The type of permit you purchase will determine the number of hours you can spend with the chimps during your visit.
 These permits can be obtained at the Uganda Wildlife Authority offices and include entrance and guiding fees.